tacojones/blogg/README.md

-# Blogg - A Flat-File Blog Script
+# blogg - A Flat-File Blog Script

 This is a simple flat-file blog script written in PHP.
 It allows users to display static blog entries with subjects, date and time stamps, and supports pagination and markdown.